 SNPN access mode: A UE operating in SNPN access mode only selects stand-alone Non-Public Networks over Uu.

+Separate entity: An entity separate from the SNPN that owns the subscriptions or credentials for the UE to access within the SNPN.

 Service based interface: It represents how a set of services is provided/exposed by a given NF.

 Service Continuity: The uninterrupted user experience of a service, including the cases where the IP address and/or anchoring point change.